s-leonard/WebAppPrivateLink/SecureWebApp/env/README.md

-# Creation of our Spokes Infrastructure
+# Creation of our Spoke Infrastructure

 Our spoke will contain:
 - An Application gateway acting as a WAF, sitting within its own subnet that routes traffic to our website